CNH rejects Fiat Industrial merger terms

 Sources familiar with the matter had told Reuters earlier in October that the plan faced delays after independent CNH directors raised doubts about the terms.

-Shares in Fiat Industrial closed down 0.3 percent at 7.81 euros, underperforming the Milan stock index, which closed 0.5 percent higher.
-CNH shares closed 4.2 percent higher at $41.96 in New York.
+Shares in Fiat Industrial were down 0.45 percent at 7.80 euros at 1126 GMT, underperforming the blue-chip Milan index .FTMIB, which was up 1 percent.

+"Today's news is clearly a blow to Marchionne's strategy of giving FI access to lower funding costs in the United States market, and having greater free-float in CNH shares, which would have made CNH shares a more attractive currency in the M&A arena," a London-based analyst said.

-Italian investment bank Mediobanca reckons that the combined group would save between 140 million and 150 million euros annually in financing charges.
+Italian investment bank Mediobanca reckons that the combined group would save between 140 million and 150 million annually on financing charges.

 "In the best case it will be significantly delayed and executed with worst terms," he said.